aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 ### Inputs

-All `cv_*` settings described below can be set either as inventory variables, group_vars, host_vars or directly in the playbook task under `vars`.
+All `cv_deploy_*` settings described below can be set either as inventory variables, group_vars, host_vars or directly in the playbook task under `vars`.

 #### CloudVision Server configuration

-By default this role will read information about the CloudVision server from the inventory host `cloudvision` (The name of the host is configurable with `cv_inventory_hostname`).
+By default this role will read information about the CloudVision server from the inventory host `cloudvision` (the name is configurable with `cv_deploy_inventory_hostname`).

 ```yaml title="inventory.yml"
 all: